geopython/pygeoapi/docs/source/language.rst

 ====================

 pygeoapi is language-aware and can handle multiple languages if these have been defined in pygeoapi's configuration (see `maintainer guide`_).
-Plugins (e.g. providers) can also handle multiple languages if configured.
+Providers can also handle multiple languages if configured.
 These may even be different from the languages that pygeoapi supports.
 Out-of-the-box, pygeoapi "speaks" English.

 The following sections provide more information how to use and set up languages in pygeoapi.